HiSET Level 1 & 2 Classes

 The HiSET Test

-Language Arts Writing Test - Part 1 (75 minutes) 50 multiple choice questions measuring your ability to edit and revise written text.
+Language Arts Writing Subtest - Part 1 (75 minutes) 50 multiple choice questions measuring your ability to edit and revise written text.
 Part 2 (45 minutes) is an essay question measuring your ability to generate and organize ideas in writing.

-Math Test - (90 minutes) 50 multiple choice questions measuring mathematical knowledge and competencies.
+Math Subtest - (90 minutes) 50 multiple choice questions measuring mathematical knowledge and competencies.
 Includes measuring numerical operations, measurement, estimation, data interpretation and logical thinking.
 Problems are based on realistic situations and may test abstract concepts such as algebraic patterns, precision in measurement and probability.

 Age Requirement: A Massachusetts resident of age 18 may sit for the test.
 If you are a Massachusetts resident of age 16 or 17, you must request an "official letter of withdrawal" from your last school of attendance to take the HiSET.